We aim to reduce the carbon footprint of our operation, moving closer towards net-zero carbon emission in our workplaces

 In the last few years, we completed our switch to LED lights, increased our focus on the economic use of energy by our server rooms, and increased the use of video conferencing as an alternative to business travel.
 Also, we encourage our employees to travel by train instead of by air for shorter distances.
 The servers from our backup location were relocated to an external data center, which has increased our power efficiency.

 We offset our indirect carbon emission through air travel since 2018.
 As of 2021, we also offset the carbon footprint for various other sources related to our operations: the use of company cars, the use of electricity, water, paper and heating, and the waste generated in our offices.
 In 2021, we furthermore included the estimated carbon footprint of electricity used by our employees during their work-from-home days.
 In 2022, we added the carbon footprint for commuting and use of energy allocated to us for shared building facilities.
 It is our ambition to further expand and refine the measuring of our carbon footprint and reporting thereon in the coming years.

-Further reduction of our carbon footprint remains on the agenda of a dedicated working group ‘Duurzaam Transtrend’, as new ideas or possibilities may develop, or existing ideas may become worthwhile to implement.
-The working group works closely with our ESG committee, consisting of one of our two Managing Directors and five employees from different teams who prioritize, coordinate and monitor all ESG projects and initiatives — including footprint reduction related ones — across the firm, under the final responsibility of Transtrend’s Management Board.
+Further reduction of our carbon footprint remains on the agenda of a dedicated working group ‘Sustainable Transtrend’, as new ideas or possibilities may develop, or existing ideas may become worthwhile to implement.
+The working group works closely with our ESG committee, consisting of one of our two Managing Directors and five employees from different teams who prioritize, coordinate and monitor all ESG projects and initiatives — including footprint reduction related ones — across the firm, under the final responsibility of Transtrend’s Managing Board.